 Species and study site

-The Pyrenean oak (Quercus pyrenaica Willd.) forests extend through south-western France and the Iberian Peninsula (Franco 1990) reaching its southern limit in north of Morocco.
-In the Iberian Peninsula these forests live under meso-supramediterranean and mesotemperate areas and subhumid, humid and hyperhumid ombroclimate (Rivas-Martínez et al. 2002) living on siliceous soils, or soils poor in basic ions (Vilches de la Serna 2014).
-Q. pyrenaica requires between 650 and 1200 mm of annual precipitation and a summer minimal precipitation between 100 and 200 mm (Martínez-Parras and Molero-Mesa 1982, García and Jiménez 2009), with summer rainfall being a key factor in the distribution of the species (Gavilan et al. 2007, Río et al. 2007).
+Pyrenean oak (Quercus pyrenaica Willd.) forests extend through south-western France and the Iberian Peninsula reaching its southern limit in northern Morocco (Franco 1990).
+In the Iberian Peninsula these forests live on siliceous soils, or soils poor in basic ions (Vilches de la Serna 2014) under meso-supramediterranean and mesotemperate areas and subhumid, humid and hyperhumid ombroclimate (Rivas-Martínez et al. 2002).
+Q. pyrenaica requires over 650 mm of annual precipitation and a summer minimal precipitation between 100 and 200 mm (Martínez-Parras and Molero-Mesa 1982, García and Jiménez 2009), with summer rainfall being a key factor in the distribution of the species (Gavilan et al. 2007, Río et al. 2007).

-This species reaches its southernmost European limit at Sierra Nevada, a high-mountain range located in southern Spain (37°N, 3°W) with elevations of between 860 m and 3482 m a.s.l..
+This species reaches its southernmost European limit in Sierra Nevada, a high-mountain range located in southern Spain (37°N, 3°W) with elevations of between 860 m and 3482 m a.s.l..
 The climate is Mediterranean, characterized by cold winters and hot summers, with pronounced summer drought (July-August).
-There are eight oak patches (2400 Has) identified (Figure 1) in this mountain range, ranging between 1100 and 2000 m a.s.l. and generally associated to major river valleys.
-Sierra Nevada is considered a glacial refugia for deciduous Quercus species during glaciation (Brewer et al. 2002, Olalde et al. 2002, Rodríguez-Sánchez et al. 2010) and these populations are considered as a rear edge of the habitat distribution, which is important in determining habitat responses to expected climate change (Hampe and Petit 2005).
+There are eight oak patches (2400 Has) identified (Figure 1) in this mountain range, ranging between 1100 and 2000 m a.s.l. and often associated to major river valleys.
+Sierra Nevada is considered a glacial refugia for deciduous Quercus species (Brewer et al. 2002, Olalde et al. 2002, Rodríguez-Sánchez et al. 2010) and these populations are considered as a rear edge of the habitat distribution, which is important in determining habitat responses to expected climate change (Hampe and Petit 2005).

-The populations of Pyrenean oak forests at Sierra Nevada are considered relict forests (Melendo and Valle 2000, Vivero et al. 2000), undergoing intensive anthropic use in the last few decades (Camacho-Olmedo et al. 2002, Valbuena-Carabaña et al. 2010, Valbuena-Carabaña and Gil 2017).
+The populations of Pyrenean oak forests at Sierra Nevada are considered relict forests (Melendo and Valle 2000, Vivero et al. 2000), undergoing intensive anthropic use in history (Camacho-Olmedo et al. 2002, Valbuena-Carabaña et al. 2010, Valbuena-Carabaña and Gil 2017).
 In fact, the status of conservation of this species for southern Spain is “Vulnerable” (Vivero et al. 2000).
-The relict presence of this species in Sierra Nevada is related both to its genetic resilience as well as to its high intraspecific genetic diversity (Valbuena-Carabaña et al. 2010).
-However, they are also expected to suffer the impact of climate change, due to their climate requirements (wet summers).
+The relict presence of this species in Sierra Nevada is related both to its genetic resilience and high intraspecific genetic diversity (Valbuena-Carabaña et al. 2010).
+However, they are also expected to suffer the impact of climate change, due to their greater hydric requirements compared to other more drought-tolerant Mediterranean evergreen oak and pine species.
 Thus, simulations of the climate change effects on this habitat forecast a reduction in suitable habitats for Sierra Nevada (Benito et al. 2011).

 Drought episodes

-The years 2005 and 2012 were chosen as drought years for this study because they have been documented as two of the worst drought years particularly for the southern of the Iberian Peninsula (García-Herrera et al. 2007, Trigo et al. 2013, Gouveia et al. 2015) and the were charecterized by extreme drogught (Figure S1).
+The years 2005 and 2012 were chosen as drought years for this study because they have been documented as two of the worst drought years in the last decades for the southern Iberian Peninsula (García-Herrera et al. 2007, Trigo et al. 2013, Gouveia et al. 2015) and they were charecterized as extreme drogught (i.e. -2 SD???) in our climatic data (Figure S1).
 Aunque sabemos que existen otros años de sequía extrema (e.g. 1995, 1981) (Vicente-Serrano et al. 2014), no se han elegido por una limitación metodológica, esto es, nuestro objetivo es analizar el efecto de la sequía y la resiliencia a los eventos de sequía utilizando información de satélite y de dendrocronología, y la información de satélite utilizada (ver mas adelante) solamente está disponible desde el año 2000 en adelante.
+We compare only these previous drought years in radial growth-time series, to place older drought events with those in 2005 and 2012.
+Caracterizar aquí o en resultados la precipitación y ETP si tienes t de 2005 y 2012, así respect a las medias que te salen (que no sé si las pones en algún sitio.)

 Greenness data